fauna/serverless-crud/README.md

 ## Installation

 Make sure that you use Serverless v1.
+You can install it with `npm install -g serverless`.
+It will look for AWS keys in the normal environment variables.

 1. Run `serverless install --url https://github.com/faunadb/serverless-crud` to install the service in your current working directory
 2. Next up cd into the service with `cd serverless-crud`